 Dr. Martin Ordonez is the Canada Research Chair in Power Converters for Renewable Energy Systems and an Associate Professor with the Department of Electrical and Computer Engineering, University of British Columbia, Vancouver, BC, Canada.
-He was an Adjunct Professor at Memorial University of Newfoundland and at Simon Fraser University.
+He was previously Adjunct Professor at Memorial University of Newfoundland and at Simon Fraser University.

 Dr. Ordonez was born in Neuquen (Patagonia), Argentina.
 He received his Ing.
 Degree in Electronics Engineering from the National Technological University (UTN-FRC), Cordoba, Argentina, in 2003.
 He holds a Master’s degree and a Ph.D. in Electrical Engineering from Memorial University, Canada (2006 and 2009 respectively).

-His industrial experience in Power Conversion includes research and development at Xantrex Technology Inc./Elgar Electronics Corp. (now AMETEK Programmable Power), Deep-Ing Power Electronics, and TRV Dispositivos, where he developed high density dc-dc power converters, UPS inverters, and digital controllers using DSPs.
+His industrial experience in power conversion includes research and development at Xantrex Technology Inc./Elgar Electronics Corp. (now AMETEK Programmable Power), Deep-Ing Power Electronics, and TRV Dispositivos, where he developed high density DC-DC power converters, UPS inverters, and digital controllers using DSPs.

-He conducts research in energy systems and renewable power conversion including: the characterization and utilization of renewable power sources; high-efficiency energy storage systems; grid-tie bidirectional power conversion and power flow management; power conversion architectures and high-performance power electronics topologies.
-His current research activities are supported by the Natural Sciences and Engineering Research Council (NSERC) of Canada, and by industry partners.
+He conducts research in energy systems and renewable power conversion, including the characterization and utilization of renewable power sources; high-efficiency energy storage systems; grid-tie bidirectional power conversion and power flow management; power conversion architectures; and high-performance power electronics topologies.
+His current research activities are supported by the Natural Sciences and Engineering Research Council (NSERC) of Canada and by industry partners.